Norman Lear, Sitcom King Who Changed TV -- And America - UrduPoint

 Norman Lear, Sitcom King Who Changed TV -- And America

-Washington, (APP - UrduPoint / Pakistan Point News - 7th Dec, 2023) Norman Lear was television's prolific genius whose trailblazing sitcoms in the 1970s and 1980s not only revolutionized US entertainment -- they helped change the way a nation saw itself.
+Washington, (APP - UrduPoint / Pakistan Point News - 7th Dec, 2023) Norman Lear was television's prolific genius whose trailblazing sitcoms in the 1970s and 1980s revolutionized US entertainment -- and helped change the way a nation saw itself.

-With boundary-breaking shows like "All In the Family" and "The Jeffersons," Lear -- who has died aged 101 -- helped millions of viewers confront their deepest fears, frailties and prejudices, as well as their aspirations, with humor and humanity.
+With boundary-breaking shows like "All In the Family" and "The Jeffersons," Lear -- who has died aged 101 -- helped millions of viewers confront their deepest fears, frailties and prejudices with humor and humanity.

 Among his milestones was creating the first African American nuclear family regularly appearing on television: the Evans clan on "Good Times," beginning in 1974.

-He injected the sensitive subjects of race, class, inequality and politics like the anti-war movement into his work, breaking the sitcom mold and beaming modern visions of family life into millions of US households.
+He injected the sensitive subjects of race, class, inequality and politics into his work, breaking the sitcom mold and beaming modern visions of family life into US households.

-Lear abandoned the idealistic representation of American families seen on shows like "Leave It to Beaver" (1957-1963) and instead adopted a more faithful, real-world depiction -- and in so doing, he changed the face of television.
+Lear abandoned the idealistic representation of American families and adopted a more real-world depiction -- and in so doing, he changed the face of television.

 "What was new was that we were engaging in reality," the famed creator said in the 2016 documentary "Norman Lear: Just Another Version of You."

-By politicizing the personal and personalizing the political, Lear became an entertainment giant.

-Fellow comedy icon Mel Brooks hailed Lear as "the bravest television writer, director and producer of all time."
+Fellow comedy star Mel Brooks hailed Lear as "the bravest television writer, director and producer of all time."

+Lear's family, in announcing his death, said Wednesday their patriarch wrote about real life, "not a glossy ideal.

+"At first, his ideas were met with closed doors and misunderstanding.
+However, he stuck to his conviction that the 'foolishness of the human condition' made great television, and eventually he was heard."

-In the mid-1970s, at the height of his eight-decade career, Lear had five popular sitcoms airing in prime time -- an era before cable or streaming, when Americans collectively consumed shows in real time.
+In the mid-1970s, at the height of his eight-decade career, Lear had five sitcoms in prime time -- during an era when Americans watched television collectively.

 Broadcaster CBS estimated at the time that a staggering 120 million Americans watched Lear programming each week.